Impetigo - Infected Sores

 - Return to School:

-- Impetigo is spread to others by skin to skin contact.
+- Impetigo is spread to others by contact with skin lesions.

 - Wash the hands often.
 Try not to touch the sores.